Folded-Structures-Lab/timber-as/docs/index.md

 # About

 *timberas* is a Python package developed to support research and design of Australian timber structures.
-It can be used to determine the material properties, section properties, and design capacities for structural members as per Australian Standard AS1720.1:2020 (Timber Structures Part 1: Design Methods).
+It can be used to determine the section properties, materials properties, and design capacities for structural members as per Australian Standard AS1720.1:2020 (Timber Structures Part 1: Design Methods).

 *timberas* is developed by [Dr Joe Gattas](https://researchers.uq.edu.au/researcher/9443)  and research collaborators at the [University of Queensland](https://civil.uq.edu.au/) and [ARC Advance Timber Hub](https://www.advance-timber-hub.org/).
 Please see [Acknowledgements](thank-you.md) for a full list of project contributors.